 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where garavellite typically forms.
+Look in hydrothermal veins country, the host setting where garavellite typically forms.
 If you start seeing stibnite, pyrite, galena in float, you are in the right ground.
 Field specimens usually show a granular aggregates, massive habit, so train your eye for that shape before scanning the outcrop.